dirigiblelabs/curriculum-2017/IvoYakov/Excercise17_10.md

 Querying the Table
 ----------------------------------
-Now that you are done you can wirte an SQL Query to your table.
+Once the table is created, you can wirte an SQL Query to it.
-* _On the top of the screen next to Workspace click on_ **other/Database Perspective**.
+* _On the top of the screen, next to Workspace, click on_ **other/Database Perspective**.
 * _Now write an SQL Query to your table in the_ **SQL Console**.